A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Dynamic Sparse Cholesky GP For Use in Digital Twin Application

-During retraining, including additional datapoints does not guarantee an improved surrogate if the $\rho$ is fixed.
+During retraining, including additional data points does not guarantee an improved surrogate if the $\rho$ is fixed.
 For a fixed $\rho$, the sparsity of the matrix increases as the number of training points increases.
 If the prediction error from the retrained model is worse than the $L_{best}$, the $\rho$ value is increased until the retrained model performs better or the sparsity of the retrained model does not fall below a set limit.
-If the re-training is not triggered, then the sparse GP is dynamically updated using one of the approaches discussed in Section \ref{sec:dynamic_S_GP}.
+If the re-training is not triggered, then the sparse Cholesky GP is dynamically updated using one of the approaches discussed in Section \ref{sec:dynamic_S_GP}.
+We have provided the computational cost analysis for the dynamic sparse GP in Appendix B.2.